phac-nml/irida/doc/user/user/dashboard/index.md

 ![Remote API list](images/api-list.png)

-You may be shown a login window for the remote site.
+If you have never connected to the remote API before, or your login has expired, you will be shown a login window for the remote site.
 Enter your login credentials for that site.
 The username and password that you use to connect to a remote instance of IRIDA are different than the username and password that you used to log in to the local site.

 ![Remote API login page](images/remote-login.png)